The best theme parks in Japan for kids (ranked for 2026)

 Mum Tip: You don’t need a full day in Sanrio Puroland.
 Allow around 4-5 hours here, and this will give you enough time to really make the most of the experience

-I advise that you book you tickets in advance on Klook to save money and avoid queuing on the day too
+I advise that you book you tickets in advance on Klook to save money and avoid queuing on the day too.
+Klook tickets for Sanrio Puroland can be used for up to 6 months, so this is a great one to book in advance and spread the cost.

 👉 Check availability and book your tickets here NOW